Rise to Success: Career Highlights of Jrue Holiday

 From career breakthroughs to professional milestones, explore how Jrue Holiday made an impact.

 Jrue Holiday is an American professional basketball player currently playing for the Portland Trail Blazers in the NBA.
-After a single season of college basketball with the UCLA Bruins, he was drafted into the NBA in 2009 as the 17th overall pick by the Philadelphia 76ers.
+He was drafted 17th overall in the 2009 NBA draft by the Philadelphia 76ers after playing college basketball for one season with the UCLA Bruins.

-In 2008, Jrue Holiday played alongside Darren Collison at UCLA, averaging 8.5 points per game.
+In 2008, Jrue Holiday played basketball at UCLA alongside Darren Collison.

 2009: Drafted by the Philadelphia 76ers